tengge1/ShadowEditor/README.md

 git clone https://gitee.com/tengge1/ShadowEditor.git
 ```

-### Build on Ubuntu
+### Build on both Windows and Ubuntu

-1. If you are in `China`, run `make proxy` to set golang and nodejs proxy.
+1. If you are in `China`, run `npm run set-proxy` to set golang and nodejs proxy.
+2. Run `npm install` to install nodejs dependencies.
-2. Run `make` to build the server and web.
+3. Run `npm run build` to build the server and web.
-3. Edit `build/config.toml`, and modify the database host and port.
+4. Edit `build/config.toml`, and modify the mongodb host and port.
-4. Run `make run` to launch the server.
+5. Run `npm run start` to launch the server.
 You can now visit: `http://localhost:2020`.

-### Build on Windows

-1. If you are in `China`, double click `set_proxy.bat` in the `scripts` folder.
-2. Double click `build.bat` in the `scripts` folder.
-3. Edit `config.toml` in the `build` folder, and modify the database host and port.
-4. Double click `ShadowEditor.exe` in the `build` folder.
-You can now visit: `http://localhost:2020`.

-### Install as Ubuntu Service

-1. Edit `./scripts/service_linux/shadoweditor.service`, set the right path.
-2. Run `make service` to install service.
-3. Run `sudo systemctl start shadoweditor` to start service.
-4. Run `sudo systemctl enable shadoweditor` to auto start service.

 ### Install as Windows Service